nezagoltd/nezago-guidelines/nezago-roadmaps/html5-css3-roadmap.md

 #### Course overview
 This is where it all begins!
 A hands-on introduction to all of the essential tools you'll need to build real, working websites.
 You'll learn what web developers actually do – the foundations you'll need for later courses.

-__Note:__ Make sure that all projects listed in this course you work on them and submit them on **The odin project contribution page**
+__Note:__ Make sure that all projects listed in this course you work on them and submit them on **The odin project contribution page**.
+Once you are done with this course, and all projects are done, you should go to the next lesson.

 2. You can go with [The Odin Project](https://www.theodinproject.com/courses/html-and-css?ref=lnav) complete course of HTML/CSS.